 The basis for the course evaluations is previous course and programme reports with plans of action, comments from the reference group, comments from learning assistants and feedback actively gathered from the entire student group taking the course as well as relevant statistics.
 Examples of statistics: percentage of fails, dropout rate, distribution of grades.

 The Head of Department is to ensure that quality assurance of the department's courses is implemented in accordance with the above requirements and that the quality processes are documented and included in the annual quality reporting process.
-The Head of Department is to approve plans of action and must follow these through by resource allocation and human resources management.
+The Head of Department approves plans of action and follows these up through resource allocation and personnel management.

-The Programme Leader is to contribute to developing the learning environment as well as the academic and pedagogical quality of the programme of study, in terms of the mandate (link 3).
-The Programme Leader has an advisory role and works in close dialogue and cooperation with the Dean, Head of Department, course coordinator, teaching staff and students.
+The Study Programme Coordinator is to contribute to developing the learning environment as well as the academic and pedagogical quality of the programme of study, in terms of the mandate (link 3).
+The Study Programme Coordinator has an advisory function and works in close dialogue and cooperation with the Dean, Head of Department, course coordinator, teaching staff and students.
 The development of quality in the programme of study is a collective task for the academic community.
-The Programme Leader chairs the council for the programme of study and reports to the responsible line manager.
+The Study Programme Coordinator chairs the council for the programme of study and reports to the responsible line manager.

 The report on the programme of study is included in the annual quality reporting process.
-One person can serve as Programme Leader for several programmes of study.
+One person can serve as study programme coordinator for several programmes of study.